mgeorge-aruba/cppm-acme-cert-manager/README.md

 ![Per-server detail view](docs/ui-server-detail.png)

-Shows the full certificate status for one server: cert cards with days remaining, expiry, issuer and key type; renewal schedule; Configuration card with service connectivity status lights for the DNS provider and ClearPass host;
-and the last 40 activity log entries.
+Shows the full certificate status for one server: four cert cards — HTTPS(ECC), HTTPS(RSA), RADIUS, RadSec — with days remaining, expiry, issuer and key type; a **Cluster Nodes** card (cluster-mode servers only) listing every node's per-service install status; renewal schedule; a Configuration card with service connectivity status lights for the DNS provider and ClearPass host; and the last 40 activity log entries.
 Click **View Details** on a cert card to inspect the full decoded certificate with a PEM copy button.

 ### Servers page — ClearPass server configuration